Top 25 Favorite Movie Musicals

 Overall:20

 Well obviously.
 The objectively Best Musical of all time.
-It would work even if was just a serious of songs strung together.
+It would work even if was just a series of songs strung together.
 It would work even if was a romantic comedy with the all the songs excised.
 It would work with a worse script strictly on the charisma of Gene Kelly, Debbie Reynolds, and Donald O’Connor.
 In every category it can’t be beat.
 All together it’s often considered “the one musical even people who hate musicals love”.

 Leave a Reply